Heisen-Wang/gitlearn/readme.txt

-git is a useful version control file.
+Git is a useful version control file.
 I can monitor every version I changed with git.
+This is a redundent line.